 How is Crohn's disease diagnosed and evaluated?

 Your primary doctor will begin by asking about your medical history and symptoms.
 You will also undergo a physical exam.

 Blood and stool tests can be used to look for signs of bleeding and rule out other causes of GI diseases, such as infection.

 Other common tests for Crohn's disease include:

 - Flexible sigmoidoscopy, performed by inserting a sigmoidoscope (a flexible tube with a tiny camera on the end) into the rectum to view the lower colon and rectum.

 - Colonoscopy—the most commonly used test for Crohn's disease—uses a lighted instrument called a colonoscope to view the rectum and the entire colon.
-The last part of the colon, the ileum, can also sometimes be seen.
+The last part of the small intestine, the ileum, can also sometimes be seen.

 - Body CT scan, a special type of x-ray imaging that creates detailed pictures of your pelvis, abdomen or chest.
 You may receive an injection of contrast material so that the GI tract and abdominal organs show up more clearly in the pictures.
 CT enterography is a special CT scan that is better able to visualize the small intestine.
 This test has replaced barium enema and small bowel follow-through in many medical centers.

 For more information about CT exams performed on children, visit the Pediatric CT page.